-Federal regulations have also been proposed that will expand the final regulation on data interoperability to require health insurers to build new application programming interfaces to afford patients access to their health information and require electronic prior authorizations for commercial Qualified Health Plans in the federal exchange as well as Medicaid and CHIP fee-for-service and managed care organizations.
-These regulations are expected to materially impact our operations if finalized.
+Federal regulations were proposed that would have expanded the final regulation on data interoperability to require health insurers to build new application programming interfaces to afford patients access to their health information and require electronic prior authorizations for Commercial Qualified Health Plans in the federal exchange, as well as Medicaid and CHIP fee-for-service and managed care organizations.
+These regulations were withdrawn in early 2021 and are expected to materially impact our operations if re-proposed in substantially similar form.